eosnetworkfoundation/docs/native/07_node-operation/100_migration-guides/10_switch-to-savanna.md

 **Note:** [CDT v4.1.0](https://github.com/AntelopeIO/cdt/releases) is needed to compile the latest EOS System Contracts.
 This version of CDT contains both the needed host functions, and cryptography support needed to support managing finalizer keys.

 ### Protocol Features Dependencies
 The reference for protocol features with their corresponding hashes may be found in [bios-boot-tutorial](https://github.com/AntelopeIO/spring/blob/main/tutorials/bios-boot-tutorial/bios-boot-tutorial.py).
-The protocol feature `SAVANNA` depends all protocol features available in Spring v1.0.0 being in the active_schedule.
+Switching to the `SAVANNA` consensus algorithm, requires the activation of the `SAVANNA` protocol feature.
+This feature depends all protocol features available in Spring v1.0.0 being in the active_schedule.
 This full list of protocol features in Spring v1.0.0 is listed below.
 - DISABLE_DEFERRED_TRXS_STAGE_1
 - DISABLE_DEFERRED_TRXS_STAGE_2
 - WTMSIG_BLOCK_SIGNATURES